metintidle/Staff-Test-Cases/react/README.md

 ## Project description

-A sample of categories can be found in [categoryInfo.ts](./src/context/categoryInfo.ts).
+The categories can be found in [categoryInfo.ts](./src/context/categoryInfo.ts).
 The categories include 'Phishing', 'DDoS', 'Ransomware', 'Crypto Jacking', 'Data Exfiltration'.The `questionCount` variable represents the number of questions in the category.
 The questions are located in the `data` folder.
 Each JSON file within the folder contains a set of questions.

 The underlying json code has shown format data for each quesiton.